-If you don’t get one of the steps completed before trying to move the bed, it can become damaged quickly.
+If you don’t get one of the steps completed before moving the bed, it can become damaged quickly.

 When you are ready to disassemble your bed to move it yourself or have professional movers complete the task, these steps are the ones to follow.